SamSamhuns/manp/README.md

 Tired of Googling common Python modules and function documentations. `manp` is a command-line utility for quickly loading manual pages for all Python Standard Library functions.
 Similar to how `man printf` works for C/C++ functions.
 Documentation for other PyPI packages will also be added as an extension.

+If incorrect modules are entered, `manp` also has a feature for auto-suggesting most similar named module.

 ## Installation

 **For OSX and Linux Only**